-Laser Safety Training Course for laser light show operators
+Laser Safety Training for laser light show operators

-Lasers can be dangerous and can cause hazards if they are not installed and operated safely.
-Standards, regulations, and guidance do exist for using lasers, but understanding what is and is not necessary for laser displays is a daunting task.
-Our Laser Display Safety training course is designed to teach you what's necessary to perform safe and enjoyable shows; including the laser specific laws and legislation in the UK/Europe and how it affects laser show providers.
+Lasers can be hazardous if not installed and operated safely.
+Standards, regulations, and guidance exist for using lasers, but understanding what is and is not necessary for laser displays can be a daunting task, where for example, expectations and requirements for laser use in a lab or industrial settings can seem at odds to how the same Class of laser is used in entertainment.
+Our Laser display safety training course is designed to teach you what's necessary to perform safe and enjoyable shows; including the laser specific laws and legislation in the UK/Europe and worldwide, and how it affects laser show providers.

 The training course covers a wide range of laser safety topics targeted specifically for the light show and entertainment industry.
-You will learn about what the hazards are when using lasers, how to design safe shows and effects, along with what measurements and calculations are necessary to create safe audience scanning effects.
-You will also learn how to prepare risk assessments and work with the local authorities.
-This course also meets the requirements of the ILDA PRO Accreditation scheme, where successful completion of the exam can be used to support applying for ILDA Pro Laser Company status.
+The session covers IEC TR 60825-3:2022 standards document, which relates specifically to laser display safety.
+You will learn about what the hazards are when using lasers, how to design safe shows and effects, along with learning how to prepare risk assessments and working with the local authorities.
+This course does NOT include laser use for medical, surgical or military applications; the course only includes specific information related to the use of lasers in entertainment.

 Professional laser safety training for operators, installers and manufacturers of laser products

 Location: Technology Centre at the Wolverhampton Science Park

 The topics covered in the laser safety course have been designed to help the laser user to ensure they have the knowledge required to perform safe and legal laser displays and effects.

 We combine theory with practical examples of many topics; this approach allows you to gain valuable knowledge and insight into what is necessary to perform safe and enjoyable laser displays.
 The Laser Safety Course has been designed and will be presented by laser safety expert James Stewart, who through over 25 years of experience in the entertainment light show industry has come across many of the safety problems and situations that are often unique in the laser display application.